MartinsLiepins/CreditAppSpringBoot/README.md

 username=martins
 password=student

-path on browser to application: login page: localhost:8080/index.html
+path on browser to check application: localhost:8080/index.html

 To work with App use such steps:
 1. register
 2. log in
-3. take loan (max first loan amount is 400 eur, there are conditions depending in time when you take a loan)
+3. take loan
 4. repay/extend/view loan(s)
+5. logout

 EOF